nneuhoff/traduction-translation-uebersetzung/en/about.md

 The above quote highlights the profound connection between language and culture.
 It's a link that lies at the heart of translation, and one that roots itself in my professional services.

 After all, translation is more than just transferring words or phrases.
-It requires a deep understanding of language, culture, and content, as well as the ability to effectively convey the essence of a text into the target language.
+It requires a deep understanding of language, culture, and context, as well as the ability to effectively convey the essence of a text into the target language.

 During my studies in Translation at the University of Leipzig, I have gained comprehensive knowledge of translation theory and practice.
 In addition, my professional experience as a translator and copywriter in marketing has taught me how to engage audiences through language effectively.